Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 The only person in a company (director)

 If you are not on the exception list above and your employer refuses to enrol you into a pension, contact The Pensions Regulator for help.
+You can find out more about pensions at the Government’s MoneyHelper and Pension Wise websites.

 Not always, contact your employer or the pension scheme to find out your options.